Louis Vuitton lures China's super-rich with custom leather "art"

 It also sells carrying cases for tiles used to play the Chinese game mahjong and made-to-order trunks for tea sets.

-China is the world’s third biggest market for personal luxury goods, worth at least 160 billion yuan.
-In the next three years, it is expected to leapfrog over Japan and the United States to take the top spot, with the luxury segment expanding to 180 billion yuan.
+China is the world’s third biggest market for personal luxury goods, worth at least 160 billion yuan ($25 billion).
+In the next three years, it is expected to leapfrog over Japan and the United States to take the top spot, with the luxury segment expanding to 180 billion yuan ($28 billion).

 Spanning four levels and with more than 100 staff, the store is currently the only one in China that offers custom bags and shoes.
 The company declined to say how much it spent on the boutique.